maly/bas80/README.md

 You can getg a pointer (an unsigned int) to a variable, an array, a string variable or a string constant.
 Use angle braces around the element, e.g. `LET a = [b]` to get an address to a memory place where the B variable resides.

+## Structures

+### DEF STRUCT member[,member...]

+Member is a record in the form name(type), e.g. value(int) or name(str).
+Structures can use a "byte" type.
+It takes only one byte.
+The order of struct members is preserved.
+E.g. structure defined by `def struct mydata key(int),value(int),flag(byte)` has following footprint:

+key: bytes 0, 1
+value: bytes 2, 3
+flag: byte 4

+and it is 5 bytes long.

+Structure has to be declared before its first use!

+### DIM structure variable[,variable...]

+Allocates memory for given struct type in a static memory area. `DIM mydata a,b,c` allocates three areas, 5 bytes each, for three structured variable, named a, b and c

+Static structure has to be dimensed before its first use!

+### Structure element access

+Use dot notation as in other languages, e.g. a.key, b.value, ...
+You can use this notation in expression and in LET command:

+`LET a.key = 15`

+`LET n = a.value * 3`

+### Structure pointers

+You can get a pointer to structure member by [] notation, see above.
+So:

+`LET ptr = [a.key]` assign pointer to member `key` of structure `a`.

+`LET ptr = [a.]` is a syntactic sugar - takes a pointer to the first structure member.

+### Work with structure pointers

+Lets assume that `ptr` is a pointer to the first member of a structure.
+E.g.`LET ptr = [c.]`.
+Now you can work with member values by a curly braces notation:

+`PRINT ptr{mydata.value}` takes a variable "ptr" and it assume that ptr contains a pointer to some structure of type `mydata`.
+Then prints a `value` member (in fact, it takes bytes 2 and 3).

+`PRINT ptr{value}` is a shorthand form, but it assumes that there is a only one structure with member named "value".
+If there are more than one structure with a "value" member, it throws an error.

+`LET ptr{key} = ptr{key} + 5` - structure pointer can be used on a both sides of an assign.

 ## String slices

 String variable can be "sliced" (like with LEFT$, MID$, RIGHT$), but in a more flexible way.
 Just use the string slice syntax as described below.